rebbort/cordova-plugin-gpgs/README.md

 - `APP_ID` (required): Your Google Play Games App ID
 - `PLAY_SERVICES_VERSION` (optional): Version of Google Play Services to use (default: 23.2.0)
 - `SERVER_CLIENT_ID` (optional): OAuth 2.0 server client ID used to request `serverAuthCode` during login.
 Use the **Web application** client ID from the Google Cloud project linked to your Play Games Services game (Play Console → Game configuration → Linked apps → Google Cloud → Credentials).
 This is the value your backend will exchange for tokens.
-When provided, the plugin now silently requests the OpenID Connect scopes (`openid email profile`) and ID token along with the server auth code so your backend receives an `id_token` during the exchange.
-  - If Google cannot silently upgrade to Google Sign-In with those OpenID Connect scopes, the plugin will launch a Google consent screen using the same configuration so the returned `serverAuthCode` and `id_token` include the expected `openid email profile` scopes.
+When provided, the plugin follows the [official Play Games guidance](https://developer.android.com/games/pgs/android/server-access#get-auth-code) and calls `GamesSignInClient.requestServerSideAccess()` after Play Games sign-in.
+This reuses the player's chosen Play Games profile instead of repeatedly launching a Google account picker.

 **How to obtain `SERVER_CLIENT_ID`:**
   1. Open [Google Cloud Console](https://console.cloud.google.com/) for the project linked to your Play Games Services game (from Play Console → Game configuration → Linked apps → Google Cloud).
   2. Go to **APIs & Services → Credentials**.
   3. Under **OAuth 2.0 Client IDs**, create or pick a **Web application** client.